Crisis Support

-Crisis programs support individuals in crisis and provide continued service based on urgency, so they are able to remain in their homes rather than in hospital.
-These crisis programs are available for individuals currently accessing mental health care services, as well as those requiring mental health care services for the first time.
-The crisis programs are fully integrated and coordinated with the hospital’s Mental Health program and the broader mental health care system.
+Crisis programs support individuals in crisis and provide continued service based on urgency.
+Scarborough Health Network (SHN) crisis programs are available for individuals currently accessing mental health care services, as well as those requiring mental health care services for the first time.
+The crisis program is fully integrated and coordinated with the hospital’s Mental Health program and the broader mental health care system.

 Mobile Crisis Intervention Teams